-Integrated monitoring has been described as 'the systematic, consistent, and simultaneous measurement of physical, chemical, biological and socio-economic variables of different ecosystem compartments, over time and specified locations' (Parr et al. 2002).
+Integrated monitoring has been described as the systematic, consistent, and simultaneous measurement of physical, chemical, biological and socio-economic variables of different ecosystem compartments, over time and specified locations' (Parr et al. 2002).
 On the surface, this definition suggests that the art of integrated monitoring lies in integrating the measurement of variables from different scientific disciplines over time and space - primarily a technical exercise.
-However, Parr and colleagues' elaboration of integrated monitoring based on their experience of integrated terrestrial and freshwater monitoring program in Europe, clearly indicate that a range of interests, skills, resources and data need to be combined to develop an effective integrated monitoring (Lindenmayer and Likens 2009), ecological monitoring (Field et al. 2007, Fancy et al. 2009), biodiversity monitoring (Lindenmayer et al. 2012) and adaptive marine spatial planning (Douvere and Ehler 2011).
+However, Parr and colleagues' elaboration of integrated monitoring based on their experience of integrated terrestrial and freshwater monitoring program in Europe, clearly indicate that a range of interests, skills, resources and data need to be combined to develop an effective integrated monitoring program.
+A similar set of requirements has been identified for effective adaptive monitoring (Lindenmayer and Likens 2009), ecological monitoring (Field et al. 2007, Fancy et al. 2009), biodiversity monitoring (Lindenmayer et al. 2012) and adaptive marine spatial planning (Douvere and Ehler 2011).
 For the purposes of this paper we extend the definition of integrated monitoring of Parr et al. (2002) to: